 If you're in a part of the country that experiences some kind of winter, you've no doubt felt the change in the air and seen it with your own eyes.
 Yes!
 The long winter is over.
 Spring has taken root and brilliant colors are returning.
-And, before the stifling heat of summer forces everyone to take refuge the air conditioned indoors, now is the time to get outside – get outside and ride!
+And, before the stifling heat of summer forces everyone to take refuge the air conditioned indoors, now is the time to get outside !

 Spring, like autumn, is the other popular time of year for many outdoor enthusiasts.
 We can finally shed our heavier winter clothing for lighter threads and enjoy the warming air and blossoming nature.
-What better way to experience the great outdoors than to hop on a bicycle and go where the road takes you?
+What better way to experience the great outdoors than to hop on an electric dirt bike for adult and go where the road takes you?

 From downtown Wilmington to the shores of the Delaware River, this 10 mile trek (20 miles roundtrip) is relatively remote for an urban trail and the scenery is beautiful.
 Stretches of this path go along the Brandywine River.
 It also goes through Bellevue State Park and Alapocas Run State Park.
 Along the way, cyclists should keep an eye for museums and historic estates.